 - The Department of Foreign Affairs website will give you the latest and most up to date information if you are travelling to a different country.

-Step 4 – Pre-Vacation Checklist: What to Do and not Forget
+Step 4 – Pre-Vacation Checklist

 - Arrange someone to look after your pets.
 The RSPCA can assist with finding a boarding facility for your loved ones that won’t be joining you on the trip.